1–2 spots available for Q2 · Claim yours

 Three signals I watch for:

-1. Sophisticated bots getting through.
+1. Smart bots getting through.
 If you are being scraped despite Bot Fight Mode, you need Cloudflare Enterprise Bot Management or a specialist like DataDome or HUMAN.

 3. Engineering team that wants git-managed rules.
 Fastly + Signal Sciences gives you rules in code and serious observability.
 Worth it for teams of 10+ engineers.